Fr4nzz/ARM-rstudio-server/README.md

 Watch the [How to install tutorial on youtube](https://youtu.be/yB-d7QLeVb0)

 ## Tested Ubuntu installations
-This script has been used to successfully build RStudio Server on the Poco F3 (aarch64) running Ubuntu 20.04 via chroot using [Moe-hacker/termux-container](https://github.com/Moe-hacker/termux-container), (using the latest arm64 image from [here](http://cdimage.ubuntu.com/ubuntu-base/releases/20.04/release/)), or Ubuntu 22.04 via proot using [termux/proot-distro](https://github.com/termux/proot-distro) (compilation works but RStudio does not work).
+This script has been used to successfully build RStudio Server on the Poco F3 (aarch64) running Ubuntu 22.04 via chroot using [Moe-hacker/termux-container](https://github.com/Moe-hacker/termux-container), (using the latest arm64 image from [here](http://cdimage.ubuntu.com/ubuntu-base/releases/22.04/release/)), or via proot using [termux/proot-distro](https://github.com/termux/proot-distro) (compilation works but RStudio does not work).
 Chroot runs linux commands natively so it is faster than proot but it requires root.
 That is, if you have a rooted Android device, you should use chroot.

 ## Setup Ubuntu